Taffer/arcade-experiments/01-scrolling-texture/README.md

 sprite.
 I'm thinking that ancient platforms (think Commodore C=64 or Apple ][) wouldn't have the memory to waste for this sort of thing.

-The goal is to do this with one draw call, rather than two.
+The goal is to do this with one draw call, by adjusting the texture.

 ![Experiment 1 - Scrolling Texture](experiment-1.png)